-You’ll hear the phrase ‘fit-out’ thrown around a lot in our industry; however, what does it mean?
-If you’re unfamiliar with the term, all ‘fit-out’ essentially refers to is the process of taking a concrete shell and making a space that is fit for working.
+You’ll hear the phrase ‘fit out’ thrown around a lot in our industry; however, what does it mean?
+A fit-out is the process of taking a concrete shell and making a space that is fit for occupation.
 Whether that be an office, a retail store or a coffee shop – the purpose is to make the space fit for use through the installation of facilities, floors and internal spaces.

 Now, there are numerous kinds of fit-outs and we could talk for days about the various levels; however, the two main ones you need to be concerned with are: Category A (Cat A) fit-outs and Category B (Cat B) fit-outs.